Quantum computing with atomic qubit arrays: confronting the cost of connectivity: The connectivity challenge

 The rotated surface code has $[[n,k,d]]=[[d^2,1,d]]$ and the gate time for a transversal logical $\sf CZ$ using sequential long-range Rydberg interactions is $t_{\rm gate}\le d^2(t_{\sf CZ}+t_{\rm beam})$ where $t_{\sf CZ}$ is the time for the Rydberg gate and $t_{\rm beam}$ is the time to point the optical control beams at a new atom pair.
 This is a strict equality for sequential gate operations and can be quicker if some of the atom pairs are far enough separated to allow for parallel gate operations (see \cite{Poole2025a} for an analysis of the separation required to minimize interference effects between gate pairs).
+Significantly, the ability to implement $\sf CZ$ gates transversally, in contrast to the lattice surgery methods discussed in Sec. \ref{sec.surgery}, allows for efficient decoding with a reduced number of measurement rounds \cite{HZhou2025}.

 Figure \ref{fig.parallel_gate} shows the logical gate time assuming $d=10$.
-The calculated times which can be well under $100~\mu\rm s$ assume two-qubit Rydberg gates with an optical control system that excites pairs of atoms using dynamically scanned, tightly focused beams\cite{Graham2022,Radnaev2024}.
+The calculated times which can be well under $100~\mu\rm s$ assume two-qubit Rydberg gates with an optical control system that excites pairs of atoms using dynamically scanned, tightly focused beams \cite{Graham2022,Radnaev2025}.
 The achievable gate speed is strongly dependent on the performance of the optical beam scanning device.
 Acousto-optic deflectors are compatible with the sub-microsecond times assumed in the figure, whereas other technologies such as spatial light modulators and digital mirror arrays operate at much slower speeds.
-The combination of these approaches may allow fast reconfiguration together with the ability to address large qubit arrays\cite{Graham2023}.
+The combination of these approaches may allow fast reconfiguration together with the ability to address large qubit arrays \cite{Graham2023}.